opiter09/RPG-Maker-GB-Message-Editor/README.md

   os.startfile().
 I am given to understand that this function only works on Windows, so you may have to forgo this small convenience

 # Note
-This more applies to editing things in-game, but for all text other than the Title and Author, you should use the *third* font, the one with only uppercase letters.
+This more applies to editing things in-game, but for all dialogue you should use the *third* font, the one with only uppercase letters.
+Otherwise, it will render as
-Otherwise, it will render as Japanese in-game for some reason.
-Furthermore, the blank characer in between the dash and the Japanese-quotes actually represents a tilde ("~").
+Japanese in-game for some reason.
+Furthermore, the blank characer in between the dash and the Japanese-quotes in this font actually represents a tilde ("~").
+For spell names, monster names, etc. you can use the first font just fine, especially since it matches the battle messages.

 #  Credits
 - Thanks to PySimpleGUI, for making it trivial to make a GUI (and then an .exe) for this